NFL Combine 2020 schedule, dates, training times, registrations, invitations and everything else to know

 The calendar for the NFL Combine in 2020 has been adjusted to satisfy the perpetual thirst of the league by spectators and television ratings in primetime.

-The field training part of the NFL Draft Exploration event had traditionally taken place during the mornings and early evenings of Thursday, Friday, Saturday and Sunday during Combine week.
+The field training part of the NFL Draft Recruitment event had traditionally taken place during the mornings and early afternoons of Thursday, Friday, Saturday and Sunday during the Combine week.
 In 2020, those workouts will begin at 4 p.m.
 ET and ends at 11 p.m.
 ET on the same days, with the exception of Sunday (2-7 p.m.
 ET).
 Now the spectators can see the young people run in tights while having dinner instead of having lunch.

 As for the location of the 2020 NFL Combine, the exploration event will return to Indianapolis for 34th consecutive year.
 It is the only place where the NFL Combine has been held.